hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 Basically anything that requires keeping multiple heterogeneous datastores in sync.

-CDC is especially important to Jet, because it allows for the **streaming of changes from databases**, which can be efficiently processed by Jet.
+CDC is especially important to Jet, because it makes possible the streaming of changes from databases, in a form efficiently processable by Jet.
 Jet's implementation is based on [Debezium](https://debezium.io/), which is an open source distributed platform for change data capture.

 In our previous tutorials on how to extract change event data from [MySQL](cdc.md) and [Postgres](cdc-postgres.md) databases, we've seen